Creativity and the fourth revolution

 Browsing Netflix (a broadcast media disruptor), I came across the film “The Social Network”, which if you haven’t already seen it, charts the rise of Mark Zuckerberg and Facebook (the media disruptor).
 We ordered in some pizza through Ubereats (another disruptor) and sat down to watch it.

 Let’s take this idea of being “creatively capable” and understand that creativity is, at its core the ability to ‘connect the dots’.

-There was a line that stood out for me during Zuckerberg’s defence against a couple of fellow Harvard students trying to sue him for Intellectual Property theft.
+There was a line that stood out for me during the scene of Zuckerberg’s defence against intellectual theft.
 The plaintiff’s counsel asks if Zuckerberg is giving his full attention to the proceedings because he looks bored.
 He retorts, “…my attention is back at the offices of Facebook, where my colleagues and I are doing things that no one in this room, including and especially your clients, are intellectually or creatively capable of doing…”

 Let’s take this idea of being “creatively capable”.
 The meaning is broad, but for starters it assumes the capability for lateral thinking.
 This means, essentially, the ability to ‘connect the dots’ with ease.
 The quote from the film showed something about Zuckerberg that separated him from other computer science students.
 He was able to use computer programming to address a basic human desire.
 As social animals, most of us have a need for acceptance and shared experience.
 This, it seems to me, is the premise of social networking.

 Chaos and collaboration